Shop Subscribe

 Dissection Education: From the Nitty-Gritty to the Big Picture

-A student dissecting a perch, for instance, links the biomechanical picture of the fish’s body shape and form with the interior morphology of its muscles.
-The skull structure of a rat prompts a discussion of the animal’s ecological niche (and, from that, some of the secrets to its globe-hopping success).
 But why stop there?
-There are still more fundamental explorations to be made: of the anatomical similarities and differences across animal species and classes, and the profound insights into adaptation, and speciation that naturally flow from them.
-And zooming in from the whole animal to its internal tissues, organs, and cells helps students reflect upon the different organizational scales of life and on a “systems” concept that can be extended all the way out to the biosphere as a whole.
+There are still more fundamental explorations to be made.
+Discover anatomical similarities and differences across animal species and classes.
+Unearth profound insights into adaptation and speciation that naturally flow from them.
+Zooming in from the whole animal to its internal tissues, organs, and cells helps students reflect upon the different organizational scales of life.
+They may recognize a systems concept that can be extended all the way out to the biosphere as a whole.

-Shop More Science Products:
+Shop more Science Products

 Frey Choice Preserved Grass Frogs, Double Injected